RiasadMahbub/RiasadMahbub.github.io/_pages/infographics.md

 - [Download EVIspatial.png](/files/EVIspatial.png)

 ### Rice Fields vs. LSWI Comparison
+Histogram of the clay content of the rice fields in Arkansas How the relationship between water status and rice plant photosynthesis changes across clay content How the relationship between rice growing frequency and the residuals from the model of water status (LSWI) and rice plant photosynthesis changes across clay content
 <img src="/files/ricelswi.png" alt="Rice LSWI" style="width: 60%; max-width: 600px;" />
 - [Download ricelswi.png](/files/ricelswi.png)